alexander-harmaty/GeneratePatterns-ReverseString-ValidatePassword/README.md

 The program then uses a switch statement to perform the selected task.

-This switch statement is nested within a loop, which runs the program until the user selects the option to exit.
+The program ends when the user selects the option to exit.

 ### Option 1